kishore-narkhede/terraform-beginner-bootcamp-2023/README.md

 `terraform apply`
 This will run a plan and pass the changeset to be executed by terraform.
 Apply should prompt yes or no.

-This can be auto approved by providing the auto approve flag eg `terraform applu --auto-approve`
+This can be auto approved by providing the auto approve flag eg `terraform apply --auto-approve`

 While creating S3 bucket, needed to change the bucket name to be lowercase.
 Updated resource for the bucket name.